 The division of property can be one of the most contentious issues in a divorce case.
 Many people who are considering divorce are dismayed to find that they do not fully understand their marital finances or are unsure of what kind of assets their partner possesses.

-Working with a Roswell division of assets attorney can help alleviate these concerned.
-A team of experienced lawyers knows where to look for hidden assets and can help make sure that you get your fair portion of the marital property.
+Working with a Roswell division of assets lawyer can help alleviate these concerned.
+A team of experienced attorneys knows where to look for hidden assets and can help make sure that you get your fair portion of the marital property.
 To learn more about your rights during this process, call today to speak with a member of the team.